Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Conclusions

 \section{Conclusions}

-We have studied different image-based metrics for estimating the medium SoS in simulation and phantom data.
-In particular, our two proposed metrics, ST-Ten and Focus, demonstrated remarkable performance among single-frame metrics, both in global and layered estimation scenarios.
-Image comparison metrics, particularly mean square error (MSE), mutual information (MI), and correlation metrics, demonstrated performance superior to image quality metrics.
-Multi-frame statistic metric Coefficient of Variation (CV) performed well for large image areas, but this approach requires multiple (many) frames, the acquisition and processing of which both incur larger times.
-This metric was also inferior to the above-mentioned image comparison metrics for processing smaller image patches.
-Image-based metrics have been shown to be an effective alternative to physical model-based approaches, minimizing reliance on model accuracy and robustness.
-Future research can explore these metrics in in-vivo conditions, extending them for resolving individual layer SoS values, or exploiting their potential in improving ultrasound image quality and diagnostic value.
+We have studied different image-based metrics for estimating the global SoS in simulation and phantom data as well as evaluated its applicability to clinically-relevant in vivo settings.
+In particular, our two proposed metrics, ST-Ten and Focus, demonstrated remarkable performance among image quality metrics, both in global and layered estimation scenarios as well as for in vivo evaluation.
+Image comparison metrics demonstrated performance superior to image quality metrics in most of simulation and phantom scenarios evaluated, while Correlation specifically has maintained high performance when applied to in vivo data on par with ST-Ten and Focus.
+Multi-frame statistic metric Coefficient of Variation (CV) performed well for large image areas, but yielded inferior results when processing smaller image patches and in vivo data, potentially due to its sensitivity to low SNR.
+This approach also requires multiple (many) frames, the acquisition and processing of which both incur longer times.
+Image-based metrics are shown to be an effective alternative to physical model-based approaches, minimizing reliance on model accuracy and robustness.
+Future research could further explore these metrics in vivo, implementing them on general US systems such as point-of-care devices~\cite{bezek2025sound}, extending them for resolving individual layer SoS values~\cite{bezek2025windowed}, or exploiting their potential in improving ultrasound image quality and resolution.
+Additionally, learned methods could potentially be trained to directly predict optimal SoS from image features, bypassing the trial-and-error search entirely; the metrics and datasets studied herein could serve as training targets and benchmarks for such approaches.